In the Name of Allah, the Most Gracious, the Most Merciful

 To protect His servants from satanic deceptions and whispers, Allah has given the knowledge of reality through the Quran and His Messenger ﷺ:

-Therefore, compared to the Hereafter, the reality of worldly life is nothing but play and amusement.
+This worldly life is only a short test, and the Hereafter is better and everlasting.
+Therefore, compared to the Hereafter, the reality of this worldly life is nothing but play and amusement.
+(Al-Hadid 20)

 For the nourishment of creation, solid and material means have been created and provided.
 Not only are we able to see them with our eyes, but we are repeatedly commanded to reflect upon them.